 Core tip: Hepatoid adenocarcinoma of the stomach is a rare but important type of gastric cancer that has unique clinicopathological features and an extremely poor prognosis.
 We analyzed the relationship between clinicopathological features, treatment courses and prognosis using three case reports combined with previously published studies.

 Hepatoid adenocarcinoma (HAC) is a rare type of extrahepatic tumor that has a morphological similarity to hepatocellular carcinoma (HCC).
 The first description of HAC was in the stomach, which is the most common location; however, HAC has been reported to develop in a variety of organs, such as gallbladder, lung, urinary bladder, esophagus, pancreas, peritoneum, Jejunum, colon, rectum, renal pelvis, ureter, ovaries, uterus and papilla of Vater[2-5].
 Hepatoid adenocarcinoma of the stomach (HAS) is a relatively rare gastric carcinoma and has an extremely poor diagnosis.
 Only a few cases have been previously reported.
 In this report, we describe three cases of HAS, and review the literature concerning its clinicopathological aspects.

 A 58-year-old Chinese male was admitted to our gastroenterology ward on February 12, 2010 with upper abdominal dull pain that had persisted for 1 mo.
 The patient had no relevant past medical history.
 The results of the physical examinations were unremarkable.
 A laboratory investigation showed that the patient’s serum alpha fetoprotein (AFP) level was elevated to 5845 ng/mL.
 However, additional tumor markers were normal.
 Additionally, hepatitis B surface antigen and antibody and hepatitis C antibody were all negative.
-A gastroduodenoscopy revealed a gigantic mass with a central ulceration at the lesser curvature extending from the angle to the antrum of the stomach (Figure ).
+A gastroduodenoscopy revealed a gigantic mass with a central ulceration at the lesser curvature extending from the angle to the antrum of the stomach (Figure 1A).
 A gastric biopsy revealed poorly differentiated adenocarcinoma.
-Computed tomography (CT) scans of the abdomen and pelvis was performed and revealed thickening of the wall of the antrum, enlarged lymph nodes at the lesser curvature, multiple hepatic tumors in the bilateral lobes of the liver and tumor thrombus in the portal vein and its branches (Figure and B).
+Computed tomography (CT) scans of the abdomen and pelvis was performed and revealed thickening of the wall of the antrum, enlarged lymph nodes at the lesser curvature, multiple hepatic tumors in the bilateral lobes of the liver and tumor thrombus in the portal vein and its branches (Figure 2A and B).
 However, no cirrhotic change was observed in the liver.
 A diagnosis of AFP-producing gastric cancer with multiple liver metastases was made.
 The patient received systemic chemotherapies, including a regimen of four cycles of epirubicin-oxaliplatin-fluorouracil and a regimen of six cycles of oxaliplatin plus capecitabine.
 During the chemotherapy intermission, the liver metastases were treated with transcatheter arterial chemoembolization and CT-guided radiofrequency ablation.
 All treatments were provided by our gastric multidisciplinary team.
-These treatments resulted in partial remission (Figure ), and the patient’s serum AFP levels decreased to 518.8 ng/mL.
+These treatments resulted in partial remission (Figure 1B), and the patient’s serum AFP levels decreased to 518.8 ng/mL.
 The CT scan showed that the patient’s enlarged lymph nodes had decreased in size and that the liver metastatic foci were stable (Figure 2C and D).
 A distal gastrectomy with a lymph node dissection and a left lateral liver lobectomy was performed on June 11, 2011.

 The distal gastrectomy resected a 2.0-cm gastric hepatoid adenocarcinoma at the lesser curvature, which infiltrated the muscularis propria (pT2) with no vascular invasion (V0).
 Additionally, a regional lymph node assessment revealed 16 lymph nodes with no cancer metastasis (pN0).
 However, there were several necrotic nodules in the left lateral lobe of the liver, but no cancer was detected.
 The histopathologic examination showed poorly differentiated adenocarcinoma with hepatoid features.
 The carcinoma was composed of polygonal tumor cells with abundant eosinophilic cytoplasm and round nuclei occasionally exhibiting obvious nucleoli with high mitotic activity.
 The tumor cells were arranged mainly in a trabecular pattern, whereas a smaller area of glandular formations was also observed (Figure 3A).
 Immunohistochemistry (IHC) revealed that the neoplastic cells were diffusely positive for alpha-1 antitrypsin (AAT), alpha-1 antichymotrypsin (ACT), cytokeratins 8, 18, 19 and carcinoembryonic antigen (CEA).
-Interestingly, many neoplastic cells showed cytoplasmic staining for AFP (Figure ).
+Interestingly, many neoplastic cells showed cytoplasmic staining for AFP (Figure 4A).
 These IHC findings combined with the morphological features described above supported a diagnosis of HAS.

 The patient recovered soon after surgery with no major complications.
 The total hospital stay for the surgical procedures was 15 d.
 Adjuvant chemotherapy with capecitabine was recommended, and the patient completed six cycles of chemotherapy.
 The patient’s serum AFP levels returned to normal within one month post-surgery.
 No progress has been observed after reexamination with CT, and the serum AFP levels were stable at 20 mo post-surgery.